Environmental Film Festival 2025

 Wildflower Video Bar

-Enjoy a night of weird, wonderful and boundary-pushing cinema, with an eclectic mix of exciting, playful, and dynamic shorts, exploring ideas of environment and what it means to live in a more-than-human world.
+Enjoy a night of weird, wonderful and boundary-pushing cinema, with an eclectic mix of exciting, playful, and dynamic films, exploring ideas of urban environments and what it means to live in a more-than-human world.

 Tickets & passes